zopefoundation/zope.app.principalannotation/README.txt

-This package implements annotations for Zope security principals.
-Common annotation techniques, like AttributeAnnotations cannot be applied to principals, since they are created on the fly for every request.
+This package used to provide implementation of IAnnotations for zope.security principal objects, but it's now moved to the ``zope.principalannotation`` package.
+This package only contains a bootstrap subscriber that sets up the principal annotation utility for the root site and the browser add menu item for adding the annotation utility through ZMI.